Body Hair Transplant can be Separated into Two Categories :

-Body hair transplant can be separated into two categories: beard hair and the rest of the body.
+1) – Beard hair and the rest of the body.
 Beard hair is rarely in the telogen (resting) phase whereas other parts of the body may exhibit up to 60% of the hairs in the telogen phase.
-Beard hairs usually grow as single hair units, but on rare occasions a three hair group may be noted.
+Beard hairs usually grow as single hair units, but on rare occasions, a three hair group may be noted.
 Only those with a thick beard will have multiple two hair groups.
 Beard hairs tend to grow at a much more rapid rate and for a longer duration than other forms of body hair.
 This is why individuals are often able to grow beards that are quite long.
 Beard hair transplants are far more consistent and will produce a yield typically between 60% and 100%.

 In general 1 out of 4 individuals who undergo a non-beard body hair transplant get a cosmetically improved result.
 Failures include yields of zero %, very fine hair and sparse growth.
-Even though beard hair transplants produce good cosmetic coverage, some patients do not like the coarse, curly nature of the hair.
+Even though beard hair transplant produces good cosmetic coverage, some patients do not like the course, curly nature of the hair.
 This contrast in appearance can be quite striking when the scalp hair is fine and straight and beard hair is coarse and curly.

-For these reasons, it is often best to perform a test procedure from a hair restoration surgeon prior to undergoing a larger body hair procedure.
+For these reasons, it is often best to perform a test procedure from a best doctor for hair transplant prior to undergoing a larger body hair procedure.
 The test procedure will evaluate the yield and the appearance of the body hair.
 If the patient and the physician are disappointed in the results, it is probably best to avoid additional procedures.

 Other characteristics that improve candidacy include a lack of sufficient sources of hair on the scalp.
 Scalp hair is still most preferred because it grows consistently and resembles scalp hair since it is scalp hair.
 If one has sufficient scalp resources, it is best to use these resources first.
 Some patients prefer to use body hair over scalp hair.
 In these circumstances, a trial of body hair might be performed to evaluate the growth and appearance of the grafts.

-If one is transplanting specialty areas such as eyebrows or temple points, one might find that some sources of body hair are better than others because the source might appear more like the recipient area.
+In Patients with a high grade of baldness full scalp hair transplants can be done by using the body, hair as a donor source (beard, chest, etc.).
+If one is transplanting speciality areas such as eyebrows or temple points, one might find that some sources of body hair are better than others because the source might appear more like the recipient area.
 For example in the temple points, one might try arm hair because it is often finer than other sources of body hair.
 In the eyebrows, body hair grows shorter than scalp hair so one might find that arm hair or leg hair might be optimal.
 Never the less, scalp hair transplanted to any part of the head is going to produce a more consistent result than grafts from other parts of the body.

 When choosing various types of body hair to transplant, it’s best to choose beard hair when consistent results, in terms of yield, are important goals.
 When trying to match a hair to a specific type of hair on the body, one might sacrifice yield to improve the chance of a better cosmetic match.

 There are two factors that tend to improve or decrease the yield.
 With body hair, hairs in the anagen phase produce a more consistent result.
-We also know that densities beyond 36 grafts per square centimeter can result in near zero yield with body hair.
-I recommend that patients have anagen hairs transplanted and that body hair be transplanted at densities below 30 grafts per square centimeter.
+We also know that densities beyond 36 grafts per square centimetre can result in near zero yields with body hair.
+I recommend that patients have anagen hairs transplanted and that body hair be transplanted at densities below 30 grafts per square centimetre.

-Some body hair transplants are not equally as successful as scalp or beard hair transplants.
-Coverage in general is easier to achieve with scalp hair so this should be the first line of treatment for hair loss.
+Some hair transplants are not equally as successful as scalp or beard hair transplants.
+Coverage, in general, is easier to achieve with scalp hair so this should be the first line of treatment for hair loss.